 Arrogate/Hoppertunity – Arrogate worked 4f in 46 4/5 Monday morning under Martin Garcia.
+“Worked really good, he was happy and comfortable," Garcia said.

 California Chrome – Under the watchful eye of Alan Sherman, California Chrome galloped 1 3/4 m shortly before the second track renovation break Monday morning.
 The expected favorite to cap a perfect 2016 campaign in the $6 million Breeders’ Cup Classic on Saturday had regular exercise rider Dihigi Gladney aboard.
 “He looks great,” said Sherman, assistant to and son of Art Sherman.
 “He had a strong work at Los Alamitos last Thursday, so we’ll just gallop him up to the race.”